arvicco/moneydance-ruby/_posts/2011-01-10-Work-with-Moneydance-API.markdown

       09/01/2010  $30.00
       10/01/2010  $25.00

-    Moneydance date values are tracked as integers in a form of YYYYMMDD.
+    Moneydance date values are tracked as integers in a form of YYYYMMDD (see explanation of MD date conversions below).
-    So, integer 20101001 is equivalent to 10/01/2010.

       > stock_currency.getRawRateByDateInt(20101001)
       3.333333333333333
       > stock_currency.getRawRateByDateInt(20101002)
       4.0

+## Moneydance Date/Time conversion

+  Moneydance date values may be accessed in two ways.
+Getters such as Txn#getDate, CurrencyType.getRawRateByDate return a number of milliseconds since start of Unix era.
+You can convert it into Ruby Time like this:

+    > md_date = txns.last.getDate
+    1308124800000
+    > ruby_date = Time.at md_date/1000     # Time.at needs seconds, not millis
+    Wed Jun 15 12:00:00 +0400 2011

+  In fact, this way of getting/setting Moneydance time is considered deprecated.
+  Recommended way of getting/setting time is through use of accessors such as Txn#getDateInt, CurrencyType.getRawRateByDateInt.
+These return time as integers in a form of YYYYMMDD.
+So, integer 20101001 is equivalent to 10/01/2010.

+    > txns.last.getDateInt
+    20110615

-    This integer date representation is OK when you need to manually lookup rate.
+  This integer date representation works great when all you need is to see the date.
+  It is definitely much easier to interpret when obscure number of Unix-time millis.
   However, when you're manipulating currencies programmatically, you often need to convert between Ruby Date/Time and Monedance date representation.
 Here is an example of how to convert Ruby time into Moneydance format:

-      > ruby_date = Time.gm(2010, 12, 25)
+    > ruby_date = Time.gm 2010, 12, 25
     Sat Dec 25 00:00:00 UTC 2010
-      > md_date = ruby_date.strftime("%Y%m%d").to_i
+    > md_date_int = ruby_date.strftime("%Y%m%d").to_i
     20101225
-      > stock_currency.getRawRateByDateInt(md_date)
+    > stock_currency.getRawRateByDateInt(md_date_int)
     4.0

   Here is an example of reverse conversion, from Moneydance date format to Ruby Time:

-      > md_date = 20101225
+    > md_date_int = 20101225
     20101225
-      > ruby_date = Time.gm(*md_date.to_s.match(/(....)(..)(..)/).captures)
+    > ruby_date = Time.gm(*md_date_int.to_s.match(/(....)(..)(..)/).captures)
     Sat Dec 25 00:00:00 UTC 2010

 ## Credits